awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 **Note**
 You can only use an HTTPS domain for tracking link clicks\.
 Amazon SES only supports open tracking over HTTP domains\.

-**To set up an HTTPS subdomain for handling clicks**
+**To set up an HTTPS subdomain for handling click links**

 1. Create a subdomain to use for click tracking links\.
 We recommend that you create a subdomain that is specifically dedicated to handling these links\.

 1. Verify the subdomain for use with Amazon SES\.
-For more information, see [Verifying domains in Amazon SES](verify-domains.md)\.
+For more information, see [Creating and verifying a domain identity](creating-identities.md#verify-domain-procedure)\.

 1. Create a new account with a Content Delivery Network \(CDN\), such as [Amazon CloudFront](https://aws.amazon.com/cloudfront)\.

 1. Configure the CDN to forward requests to the Amazon SES tracking domain\.
 The address that you redirect to depends on the AWS Region that you use Amazon SES in\.
 The following table contains a list of tracking domains for the AWS Regions where Amazon SES is available\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/dg/configure-custom-open-click-domains.html)

 1. If you use Amazon CloudFront as your CDN, complete the following procedures: